oneclick/rubyinstaller.org-website/_posts/2025-01-19-rubyinstaller-3.4.1-2-released.md

 It's best to use a new directory for 3.4.x as proposed by the installer.

 All binaries are available in the [Download section]({{ "/downloads/" | relative_url }})!

+PS: I've got a Lenovo YOGA notebook with Snapdragon X processor and it has indeed impressive performance.
+It even outperforms my desktop computer when running compiler tasks.
+Windows runs fine including WSL2 but also [Ubuntu](https://discourse.ubuntu.com/t/ubuntu-24-10-concept-snapdragon-x-elite) is very usable already.